 Welcome to another week of Dear Duolingo, an advice column just for language learners.
 Catch up on past installments here.

-Hello everyone, I’m back!
-Thanks to my colleagues Estelle and Nora for stepping in the last two weeks while I worked on an answer to this week’s question, which is a doozy.
+Hello everyone, I’m back with this week’s question, which is a doozy!
 Such a doozy, in fact, that this will be a two-parter.

-There's a lot of ground to cover here, so this week, we'll talk about what grammatical gender is and how it affects the grammar of a language, and we'll mostly be focused on how gender works in some European languages.
-In next week’s Dear Duolingo, we'll look at some ways to learn and practice grammatical gender, including patterns to look for in different languages.
+There’s a lot of ground to cover here, so this week, we’ll talk about what grammatical gender is and how it affects the grammar of a language, and we’ll mostly be focused on how gender works in some European languages.
+In part two of this Dear Duolingo question, we’ll look at some ways to learn and practice grammatical gender, including patterns to look for in different languages.

 What is grammatical gender?

 Grammatical gender is a way to categorize nouns.
-In fact, it's just one of many kinds of noun classification systems you'll see across languages.
+In fact, it’s just one of many kinds of noun classification systems you’ll see across languages.
 Gender is a matching system, sort of in the same way that verb conjugations in many languages match the verb to the noun doing the action.
-Languages have a lot of ways of showing what words are related to which other words, and really that's the core of what "grammar" is: the rules for combining words.
+(For example, you can say I am and she is, but not she am.)
+Languages have a lot of ways of showing what words are related to which other words, and really that’s the core of what “grammar” is: rules for combining words.

 Here are just some of the distinctions languages make behind-the-scenes about nouns:

-- Case systems (like the one described in this post about Ukrainian): Nouns change depending on where they are in a sentence (subject, after a preposition, etc).
+- Case systems: Nouns change depending on where they are in a sentence (subject, after a preposition, etc).
 English has some remnants of this, but not many.

-- Mass nouns and count nouns: Stuff you can count (one apple, two apples) versus stuff you can't really count (we don't say "one furniture" and "two furnitures" – or you can't in my dialect, anyway).
+- Mass nouns and count nouns: Stuff you can count (one apple, two apples) versus stuff you can’t really count (we can say “some furniture,” but I wouldn’t say “one furniture” or “two furnitures”).
 English definitely has mass and count nouns.

 - Animate nouns and inanimate nouns: Nouns about humans and animals (like woman, child, dog, teacher) versus nouns about everything else (house, book, justice, solar system).
-English makes this distinction a little bit, and other languages, like Russian, do it a lot more!
+English makes this distinction a little bit—for example, when deciding whether to refer to something as “he” or “she” vs. “it.”
+Other languages, like Russian, do it a lot more!

 - Meaning-based systems: A dozen or more noun groups, based on whether the word is a human, an animal, something in nature, an abstract concept, etc. Swahili is a great example, with more than a dozen noun categories!

-And that's far from all the possibilities.
-(Really, I'm just begging you to ask me more about these! 😍) You might be less familiar with some of these terms, like "mass" nouns and "count" nouns, but if you know English, you already intuitively know the difference: why can't we say "two furnitures" in English?
-Why do we say "two pieces of furniture"?
-(Spanish doesn't have to do that!)
-There's not like some real, sensical reason…in English, "furniture" is just in the group of nouns that can't do that in our grammar. 🤷🏻♀️ So, when it comes to “masculine” and “feminine” nouns, the same idea applies:
+And that’s far from all the possibilities.
+(Really, I’m just begging you to ask me more about these! 😍) You might be less familiar with some of these terms, like “mass nouns” and “count nouns”, but if you know English, you already intuitively know the difference: Why can’t we say two furnitures in English?
+Why do we say two pieces of furniture?
+(Spanish doesn’t have to do that!)
+The (somewhat disappointing) answer is: There’s no real, sensical reason for it!
+In English, furniture is just in the group of nouns that can’t do that. 🤷🏻♀️ So, when it comes to so-called masculine and feminine nouns, the same idea applies:

 Pop quiz: Is the gender of a word related to its meaning?

-True or false: The Spanish word for "house," as in la casa (the house), is feminine because the home was traditionally seen as a woman's space.
+True or false: In Spanish, casa (house), is feminine because the home was traditionally seen as a woman’s space.

 Answer: False!
-If that were the case, we might expect all words for "house" to be feminine across these grammatical gender languages, or at least ones with similar cultures or gender roles.
-And they're not!
+If that were the case, we might expect all words for house to be feminine across these grammatical gender languages, or at least ones with similar cultures or gender roles.
+And they’re not!
 The Russian word дом (dom) is masculine, and the German word Haus is neuter (a third category, basically just neither masculine nor feminine!).
-In fact, house words aren't even consistent in Spanish; for example, la casa "the house" is feminine, but el hogar "the home" is masculine.
+In fact, house words aren’t even consistent in Spanish; for example, casa (house) is feminine, but hogar (home) is masculine.
 See how this works?

 I know this is disappointing, because many of us spend our lives searching for meaning!
 Especially when it comes to making sense of grammar.
 But alas, grammatical gender is mostly arbitrary.
-In most cases, you won't be able to sort of think through a word's meaning to decide if it's more like one category or another.
+In most cases, you won’t be able to “think through” a word’s meaning to decide if it’s more like one category or another.

 Grammatical gender in Romance languages